liavt/MACE/README.md

 ## Compatibility
 The graphics capabilities target hardware with OpenGL 3.3 compatibility

-The following compilers are unit tested automatically:
+The following compilers are unit tested automatically.
+The `master` branch will always have a release that passes all unit tests.
 * G++ 5 and 6 on Linux
 * Clang 4.0 and 3.5 on Linux
 * Clang 3.5 on OSX
 * Latest and second latest version of VS 2015 and 2017 on Windows

-MACE requires a C++ 11 compliant compiler.
+MACE requires a C++ 11 compliant compiler

 ## Installation